 Be careful not to victim blame–if someone targets your child, it’s never your child’s fault.
 However, you could talk to your child about setting boundaries and avoiding people that make them uncomfortable.
 They have no obligation to “be nice” or interact with anyone.
 Your child can block, report or stop talking to someone any time, and they don’t need to give a reason.

 2. Teach your child critical thinking skills.

 Teenagers are savvier than young children, but they could still expose themselves to extremist content and dangerous online groups.
 On a lesser scale, they could expose themselves to false information that negatively impacts their lives.
 Teach your child how to think critically by asking themselves questions about the media that they consume.
+Also tech your kids online safety, how they can keep family safe online.
 They could ask themselves questions like the following:

 - What’s the source for this information?

 - Is this a news report or a post from a personal blog?